netik/smpte_clapper/software/MANUAL.md

 # Freecode User Manual

+## What is this?

+Freecode is an open source *digital timecode slate* based on the ESP8266.
+It is designed to emulate expensive Hollywood style slates.
+It consists of a schematic, printed circuit board design, and firmware, written in Arduino's *sketch* format and C/C++.

+This is the user manual.
+For implementation details, see README.MD, the code, and the schematics.

+## Startup

 On reset, The system will display "freecode" followed by the build number (bld 1.0), the current FPS rate, and timecode will start.

 If the internal generator is active, the LED will blink at a rate of one blink per frame and will stay on for the first five frames of each second.